spidermedic/garage/README.md

 ### Magnetic Switches
 The magnet is attached to the garage door and the switch needs to be in a fixed position so that the two line up when the door is closed.
-The wires get connected to the 'NO' or 'normally open' terminals.
+The wires get connected to the 'NC' or 'normally closed' terminals so that it sends a signal to the pi once the door opens.

-Again any similar product should work as well.

-(Not an affiliate link)
+Again any similar product should work as well.(Not an affiliate link)

 https://amazon.com/gp/product/B076J5TQ7V/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1